Wyver: Medieval to Victorian period

 Any prehistoric history is obscure, and artefactual finds have not been recorded locally.
 Although Wyver was not described in the 1086 Domesday Survey commissioned by the king of the period William the Conqueror, land in the surrounding areas of the Derwent at Shottle and Bradley was held pre-conquest by Gamal and Siward respectively, and both afterwards by Henry de Ferrers.
 Bradley was an earlier name for the manor of Belper, and more widely was also used to refer to the Wyver region.
 In 1266, the estates of Robert de Ferrers, 6th Earl of Derby, a protagonist in the Second Barons' War, were confiscated by Henry III, and granted to his son the Earl of Leicester, known as Edmund Crouchback.
 From that period it remained in the hands of the Duchy of Lancaster which was a private holding of future monarchs, and became part of the Duffield Frith royal forest, within its Duffield (sometimes called Chevin) ward.
 The area was by medieval times in the Appletree hundred, within Duffield ancient parish and Belper chapelry.
-An early form of the Wyver name first used in 1387 within documents of the estate, including Wybald(e)shagh and Wibald(e)shagh.
-The area remained occasionally referred to under this ownership through into the 17th century, and was considered during this period to be waste.
+An early form of the Wyver name was first used in 1387 within documents of the estate, including Wybald(e)shagh and Wibald(e)shagh.
+The area remained occasionally referred to under this ownership through to the 17th century, and was considered during this period to be waste.
 In 1633, to maximise income to the Crown from unused royal forests, efforts were made to disafforest the Frith by means of land surveys, subsequent enclosure and the apportionment of plots to locals, although resistance from them due to concerns around the quantity and quality of the final plots caused Parliament to abandon the process and revert the Chevin ward to commons until 1786 when it was revisited and completed.
 From 1777 Jedediah Strutt, who was an associate of Richard Arkwright of Cromford Mill fame, began to purchase plots to develop cotton mills in Belper to the east of the Derwent, and also obtained land that controlled the river, including the Wyver area then being called Little Chevin.
-The Strutts country house, Bridge Hill was built in 1793-1795 and obtained stone from a number of local places, including Scotches quarry and others in Wyver.
+The Strutts country house, Bridge Hill was built in 1793–1795 and obtained stone from a number of local places, including Scotches quarry and others in Wyver.
 The Strutts dammed the River Derwent to help channel water to power the mill, and to avoid overflow, the riverbank alongside Wyver was raised.
 By the late 1820s, the family owned the vast majority of Wyver, except some land to the west and housing at the start of Wyver Lane.
 A windmill was in place during the 1800s along the lane, it is thought it was used to pump water from springs in the vicinity to Belper for residents.
-The North Midland Railway was built along the eastern edge of Wyver from 1838 and the line was opened in 1840.
+The North Midland Railway was built along the eastern edge of Wyver from 1838 and the line opened in 1840.